710breadman/Steam-Shortcut-Studio/README.md

 8. Click `Preview`.
 9. Click `Write to Steam`.

-Installed Steam games are treated as protected reference rows.
-The app can search and edit artwork choices for them, but it does not rewrite their Steam shortcuts.
+Installed Steam game Artwork can also be edited.

 ## Settings And Cache